-- Passenger Assist app: We use the national Passenger Assist app, enabling passengers to book Passenger Assist journeys and are continuing to work with the wider industry to support the continued development of this app. - Sunflower Lanyards and Assistance Cards: We continue to actively promote and distribute these to passengers with non-visible disabilities who want railway staff to be alerted to their possible need for assistance during their journey. - Re-Launch of the Rail Accessibility and Inclusion Forum for the North (RAIFN): From Winter 2024 we will take part in the formation of a new customer panel working in partnership with 6 other TOCs (Lumo, LNER, TransPennine Express, Grand Central, CrossCountry and Northern).
-This will be supplemented by further insight provided by our customer insights surveys.
+- Passenger Assist app: We use the national Passenger Assist app, enabling passengers to book Passenger Assist journeys and are continuing to work with the wider industry to support the continued development of this app. - Sunflower Lanyards and Assistance Cards: We continue to actively promote and distribute these to passengers with non-visible disabilities who want railway staff to be alerted to their possible need for assistance during their journey. - Continued support of the Rail Accessibility and Inclusion Forum for the North (RAIFN): We are active participants in the expert panel working in partnership with 6 other TOCs (Lumo, LNER, TransPennine Express, Grand Central, CrossCountry and Northern).
+This forum has helped us to shape our approach to accessibility and import best practice to the services we provide to our passengers.

-- Inclusive Transport Leaders Scheme: We intend to apply for membership of the inclusive Transport Leaders Scheme in 2024 which promotes good practice and provides a framework for transport operators to make services more accessible. - Partnership working: We are working closely with Network Rail and local councils to identify key accessibility improvements at stations, including platform improvements at Hull Paragon and Beverley. - An accessible/autism route guide: A guide for autistic rail users that provides them with an understanding of what to expect along our route, such as stations, tunnels and other infrastructure that our trains pass through or near.
+- Inclusive Transport Leaders Scheme: We intend to apply for membership of the inclusive Transport Leaders Scheme in 2025 which promotes good practice and provides a framework for transport operators to make services more accessible. - An accessible/autism route guide: A guide for autistic rail users that provides them with an understanding of what to expect along our route, such as stations, tunnels and other infrastructure that our trains pass through or near. - Beverley Platform 2 accessibility improvement: This involves the reinstatement and raising of the level of platform 2 at Beverley station to enable the full length of our trains to be accommodated on the platform.
+It will enable wheelchair users and other passengers who may require use of the ramp to access the First Class carriage of the train at Beverley.